 One way to get beautiful color in your smoothie, ice cream or cake is through colorful superfood powders.
-Colors in food indicate that it's rich in nutrients and especially antioxidants.
-Eating "the whole rainbow" every day is a health trick that also makes us happy in the kitchen; both when we prepare and eat the food.
+Colors in food mean that it is rich in nutrition and especially antioxidants.
+Eating "the whole rainbow" every day is a health trick that also makes us happy in the kitchen; both when we cook and eat the food.

 Pink Pitaya

-A beautiful bright pink powder made from pitaya, also called dragon fruit.
+A beautiful bright pink powder made from pitaya, which is also called dragon fruit.
 It is rich in fiber, antioxidants, vitamin C, B vitamins and minerals.

 Butterfly Pea powder

 Made from dried, beautiful blue pea flowers and is rich in proanthocyanidins and antioxidants.
-Its amazing color pigment can change from blue to purple when adding lime or lemon.
+Its fantastic color pigment can change color from blue to purple if you add lime or lemon.

 Acai

-A deep purple superberry from the Amazon, rich in antioxidants.
+A deep purple superfruit from the Amazon, rich in antioxidants.
 A favorite for both smoothies and ice cream.

 Blueberries

-These luxurious berries are rich in vitamins and minerals, but especially rich in antioxidants called anthocyanins.
+These luxurious berries are rich in vitamins and minerals, but especially rich in antioxidants of the anthocyanin type.

 Activated Charcoal

-Activated charcoal that is a food product and makes a fun addition to cooking for popular coal-black smoothies or pancakes, for example at Halloween.
+Activated charcoal that is a food product and makes a fun addition to cooking for beloved coal-black smoothies or pancakes, for example for Halloween.

 Unicorn Nice Cream